 Full payment is required before accessing course materials.
 Please consider this when planning your course.

-What is included in the new model?
+What is included when sites purchase the hosted training course model?

 With the new hosted training model, SCCM will provide hosting sites and learners with: